Monasticism

 Monasticism (from Ancient Greek μοναχός 'solitary, monastic'; from μόνος 'alone'), also called monachism or monkhood, is a religious way of life in which one renounces worldly pursuits to devote oneself fully to spiritual activities.
 Monastic life plays an important role in many Christian churches, especially in the Catholic, Orthodox and Anglican traditions as well as in other faiths such as Buddhism, Hinduism, and Jainism.
-In other religions, monasticism is generally criticized and not practiced, as in Islam and Zoroastrianism; or plays a marginal role, as in modern Judaism.
+In other religions, monasticism is generally criticized and often explicitly forbidden, as in Islam, Sikhism and Zoroastrianism; or plays a marginal role, as in modern Judaism.

 Many monastics live in abbeys, convents, monasteries, or priories to separate themselves from the secular world, unless they are in mendicant or missionary orders.

 Buddhism

 Forest dwelling was a common practice in early Buddhism, and it is still followed by some Buddhist sects such as the Thai Forest Tradition.

-The Sangha or community of ordained Buddhist bhikkhus (Pali bhikkhu, like Sanskrit bhikṣu, means 'mendicant; one who lives by alms'), and original bhikkhunīs (nuns) were founded by the Buddha during his lifetime over 2500 years ago.
+The Sangha, or community of ordained Buddhist bhikkhus (Pali bhikkhu, like Sanskrit bhikṣu, means 'mendicant; one who lives by alms'), and original bhikkhunīs (nuns) was founded by the Buddha during his lifetime over 2500 years ago.
 This communal monastic lifestyle grew out of the lifestyle of earlier sects of wandering ascetics, some of whom the Buddha had studied under.
 It was initially fairly eremitic or reclusive in nature.
-Bhikkhus and bhikkunis were expected to live with a minimum of possessions, which were to be voluntarily provided by the lay community.
-Lay followers also provided the daily food that bhikkhus required, and provided shelter for bhikkhus when they needed it.
+Bhikkhus and bhikkunis were expected to live with a minimum of possessions, which were to be voluntarily donated by the lay community.
+Lay followers also provided the daily food that bhikkhus required and provided shelter for bhikkhus when they needed it.